-Viral pink eye typically begins in one eye and causes lots of tears and a watery discharge.
-Within a few days the other eye becomes involved.
-A swollen lymph node may be felt just in front of the ear or under the jaw bone.
-This is probably the most contagious form of pink eye.
+Viral strains may be the most contagious forms.
+They tend to start in one eye, where they cause lots of tears and a watery discharge.
+Within a few days, the other eye gets involved.
+You might feel a swollen lymph node in front of your ear or under your jawbone.

-Ophthalmia neonatorum is a severe form of bacterial pink eye in newborn babies.
-It must be treated immediately by a doctor to prevent permanent eye damage or blindness.
+Ophthalmia neonatorum is a severe form that affects newborns.
+It can be caused by a dangerous bacteria.
+Get it treated right away to prevent permanent eye damage or blindness.

-Pink eye is caused by an irritant.
-It could be a bacterial or viral infection, a chemical exposure, or a reaction to eye drops.
-Pink eye can also be caused by an allergic reaction to pollen, smoke, or other substances that irritate the eyes.
-Sometimes pink eye appears after a cold or a sore throat.
+An irritant.
+It could be a bacterial or viral infection, chemical exposure, or a reaction to eye drops.
+It can also come from an allergic reaction to pollen, smoke, or other things that bother the eyes.
+Sometimes it appears after a cold or a sore throat.

-Herpes viruses, which cause chickenpox, shingles, or cold sores
+- Herpes viruses, which cause chickenpox, shingles, and cold sores.
+This is less common.